Skip to content

 Thonny comes with Python built-in, which is ideal for beginners.
 But generally, you need to install Python separately.

-Visit python.org.
+If you haven't done this previously, visit python.org.
 Download the installer for your operating system, and run the installer.
 To verify the installation was successful, open a Terminal and type either python3 --version (on macOS) or py --version (on Windows).
 Your version number might be newer than the images below.

 Tip